arnhrwd/dragon/README.md

 - `dragon.network.local.host: localhost` **String** - the default advertised host name for the Dragon daemon
 - `dragon.network.local.service.port: ` **Integer** - the service port for the Dragon daemon, if not set then the default service port is used
 - `dragon.network.local.data.port: ` **Integer** - the data port for the Dragon daemon, if not set then the default data port is used
-- `dragon.network.hosts: [{hostname:[port,port]},{hostname:[port,port]}]` **HostArray** - strictly an array of dictionaries, where the sole dictionary key in each array element is the host name of a Dragon daemon and its associated array is the service and data ports in that order, all Dragon daemons should be listed including the local one
+- `dragon.network.hosts: [{hostname:localhost,dport:4001,sport:4000,primary:true,partition:primary},...]` **HostArray** - strictly an array of dictionaries, see below for details, which is used to bootstrap a daemon

 The `dragon.network.hosts` parameter can also be written like this:

     dragon.network.remote.hosts:
-    - hostname: [port,port]
+    - hostname: localhost
+      dport: 4001
+      sport: 4000
+      primary: true
+      partition: primary
-    - hostname: [port,port]
+    - hostname: host2.example.com

-If only one port is given, i.e. `[port]` then it is assumed to be the service port (the data port will be the default value), and if no ports are given (in which case write `[]`) then both ports take their default values.
+The `hostname` must be supplied otherwise the entry is skipped, omitted port values will take on default values, omitted `primary` will become `true`, and omitted `partition` will become `primary`.

+Primary daemon and network partition:

+- `dragon.network.primary: true` **Boolean** - only one Dragon daemon per machine should be designated as the primary
+- `dragon.network.partition: primary` **String** - the partition name for this daemon

+The primary daemon is responsible for starting up other daemons on the same machine, and monitoring them for liveness, restarting as needed.
+The primary daemon would usually be supervised, e.g. being started by `supervisord`, or started via a remote `ssh` command.

+Every Dragon daemon is part of a single partition, by default called the `primary` partition.
+When a topology is submitted, the embedding strategy can select the partition that the topology will be embedded into, which allows for complete process isolation of topologies.

 Parameters concerning metrics: